readthedocs/readthedocs.org/docs/user/tutorial/index.rst

 #.
 Navigate back to the :term:`project page` and click the :guilabel:`⚙ Admin` button,to open the Settings page.

 #.
-Update the poject description by adding the following text:
+Update the project description by adding the following text:

     Lumache (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.

 #.
 Set the project homepage to ``https://world.openfoodfacts.org/``, and add ``food, python`` to the list of public project tags.

 #.
-To get a notification if the build fails, click the :guilabel:`Notifications` link on the left, add your email address, and click the :guilabel:`Add` button.
+To get a notification if the build fails, click the :guilabel:`Email Notifications` link on the left, add your email address, and click the :guilabel:`Add` button.

 Triggering builds from pull requests
 ------------------------------------